top of page

 “Libby why do you always miss school?”

 Scans later, the last day of year 10… finally.
-The 21st of July 2023 was my neck scan, which basically confirmed i had a benign tumour on my parathyroid gland.
-Walking into school for the last day before summer after being told I had a benign tumour snatching my life from me was a very strange feeling but i could not possibly miss the teachers tug of war!
+The 21st of July 2023 was my neck scan, which confirmed I had a benign tumour on my parathyroid gland.
+Walking into school for the last day before summer after being told I had a benign tumour snatching my life from me was a very strange feeling but I couldn't possibly miss the teachers tug of war!
 I finished year 10 with about 60% attendance.

 The return to school, year 11.
 More and more blood tests and scans, pretty much a doctor or hospital appointment every single week.
 The word surgery was finally a topic spoken about for the foreseeable future.
-After the whole of October off school we got some exciting news that I will get to meet my surgeon, Mr Hubbard.
-November, a consultation with my surgeon in London.
-Surgery will be in the New Year.
-December, many GCSE mocks were missed due to painful symptoms.
-Will I actually be able to sit my GCSEs?
+After the whole of October off school we got some exciting news that I will get to meet my surgeon in November, Mr Hubbard in London.
+Surgery would be in the New Year.
+In December, many GCSE mocks were missed due to painful symptoms.
+Would I actually be able to sit my GCSEs?

-18 GCSE papers later… I actually did manage to sit my GCSEs.
-Six months after surgery (right now, July 2024), I can notice a significant change in my everyday life.
+18 GCSE papers later!
+I actually did manage to sit my GCSEs.
+Six months after surgery (July 2024), I can notice a significant change in my everyday life.
 Although I still struggle with headaches, life is a lot better for me without my symptoms.
 Everybody else notices the change too, even boys in my school who I've hardly spoken to!

 “Libby’s had such a glow up!”